-- a.
-The Environmental Professional must identify any potential State Waters that require a buffer (pursuant to federal or state law) and the extent of all applicable buffers that are (1) located on the subject property, or (2) located on an adjacent property where the required buffers may encroach on the subject property.
-In addition, the minimum buffer distance for these water features is 25 feet.
-No project will be accepted for any DCA funding or approved for tax credits (including HOME funds) if it contemplates any land-disturbing activity in any required buffer area unless an appropriate variance(s) or exemption(s) has been applied for from all appropriate agencies with jurisdiction over such buffers, and documentation of such application of variance(s) or exemption(s) is included in the Application Submission.
-The Environmental Professional must identify and discuss these issues in Section 3.5 of the Phase I Report. - (i) "State Waters" are defined as any and all rivers, streams, creeks, branches, lakes, reservoirs, ponds, drainage systems, springs, wells, and other bodies of surface or subsurface water, natural or artificial, lying within or forming a part of the boundaries of the state, which are not entirely confined and retained completely upon the property of a single individual, partnership, or corporation. - (ii) The Georgia Environmental Protection Division's ("EPD's") Field Guide for Determining the Presence of State Waters That Require a Buffer and Ga.
+The Environmental Professional must identify any potential State Waters requiring a buffer (pursuant to federal or state law) and the extent of all applicable buffers that are (1) located on the subject property, or (2) located on an adjacent property where the required buffers may encroach on the subject property.
+The minimum buffer distance for all streams is 25 feet, with the exception of trout streams, which require a minimum 50-foot undisturbed buffer.
+No project involving a land-disturbing activity in a required buffer area will be accepted for DCA funding or approved for tax credits (including HOME funds) unless the appropriate variance(s) or exemption(s) has been applied for from all appropriate agencies with jurisdiction over such buffers, and documentation of such application for variance(s) or exemption(s) is included in the Application Submission.
+The Environmental Professional must identify and discuss these issues in Section 3.5 of the Phase I Report.

+"State Waters" are defined as any and all rivers, streams, creeks, branches, lakes, reservoirs, ponds, drainage systems, springs, wells, and other bodies of surface or subsurface water, natural or artificial, lying within or forming a part of the boundaries of the state, which are not entirely confined and retained completely upon the property of a single individual, partnership, or

+The Georgia Environmental Protection Division's ("EPD's") Field Guide for Determining the Presence of State Waters That Require a Buffer and Ga.
 Comp.
 R. & Regs. § 391-3-7 set forth the standard for identifying whether State Waters will require a buffer.
 This guidance and these regulations must be followed in making this determination.

-with all buffers and setbacks required by state and/or local law, must be described in Section 3.5 of the Phase I and shown on the Site Map.

-- c.
-If Environmental Professional believes that State Waters are located on the subject property using EPD's Field Guide for Determining the Presence of State Waters That Require a Buffer, DCA recommends that the Local Issuing Authority as determined by the EPD make the final State Water determination and that the letter with the Local Issuing Authority's findings be included in the Application if it has been received at the time of submission; if it has not, the letter should be submitted to DCA as soon as it has been received. - d.
+- a.
+The location and extent of any potential State Waters that require a buffer, along with all buffers and setbacks required by state and/or local law, must be described in Section 3.5 of the Phase I and shown on the Site Map. - b.
+If the Environmental Professional believes that State Waters are located on the subject property using EPD's Field Guide for Determining the Presence of State Waters That Require a Buffer, DCA recommends that the Local Issuing Authority as determined by the EPD make the final State Water determination and that the letter with the Local Issuing Authority's findings be included in the Application if it has been received at the time of submission; if it has not, the letter should be submitted to DCA as soon as it has been received.

+c.
 DCA does not allow for the disturbance of streams with the exception for the construction of a roadway where site constraints necessitate the need to disturb the stream.
 Documentation of this type of condition must be provided to DCA.